 Learn more about Apple’s Refurbished and Clearance online store.
 You can buy brand-new laptops by clicking on the View button in the product.

 Macworld’s buying advice: The MacBook Air is a capable laptop for your everyday work—and it won’t take up a lot of room in your bag.
-If you can, opt for the $1,299 model and its larger SSD capacity.

 The lightweight choice: MacBook Air

-OK, we know, we just got done talking about how the MacBook Air was released as Apple's lightweight solution, and how it's been repositioned as the company's affordable laptop.
+Okay, we know, we just got done talking about how the MacBook Air was originally released as Apple's lightweight solution, and how it's been repositioned as the company's affordable laptop.
 Here's the thing: It’s also Apple’s smallest laptop, able to fit in most backpacks, briefcases, satchels, and bags.
 And it's a tad lighter than the 13-inch MacBook Pro while being about the same size.

 How big is it?
 Here are the specifics on the MacBook Air.